 - A bit of weak bass

-Overall, these headphones do perform well.
+Overall, these one of best headphones for guitar practice do perform well.
 Their mids and highs sound clear and detailed.
 The frequency response is transparent and well-balanced.
 The headphones do very well in cancelling any outside noise, and this applies for both the open-back and close-back models.

 However, the Sennheiser HD 598 SR headphones produce a bit of a weak bass.
 The bass projection is not bad in terms of accuracy and details, but it does lack in power and punch.
 However, you can still hear those lower frequencies pretty well, and you might not even need so much punch when practicing.